mvexel/meetyourmappers/README.md

 ## Usage

+### I no longer host this web site myself, but please feel free to set it up yourself!
+See 'Production' below for instructions.

 This is a bit of a hack so you need to do a few steps.
 Please help make this tool easier to use by contributing improvements if you can!

 **The OSM data needed to get you your answers is retrieved from Overpass.
 Please be mindful of this and don't try to request answers for huge areas.**